FlightGearIndia/VOCL-fg-CustomScenery/README.md

 AI - Atharv Garg (MarkVI2)

 # Installation
-Please reffer to HowToScenery.txt that will be downloaded with the scenery package.
+Please refer to HowToScenery.txt that will be downloaded with the scenery package.